 The default ringtones that comes with the iPhone are pretty basic.
 You can use your own piece of music as ringtone on your iPhone.
 All you need is the iTunes on your computer.
 Many iPhone users use iTunes mainly for iPhone backup and restore.
 But iTunes can actually do a lot more then transferring your files back and forth between PC/Mac and your iPhone/iPad/iPod.
 In this guide, we will show you how you can convert your music to ringtones for iPhone without any fees.
-For those who do not like iTunes, here is another greater alternative to make iPhone ringtones for free.

 Make Ringtones from your music with iTunes on computer